Navigating RAMS-IRB to Create an Amendment to a Study

 When is an Amendment Needed?

 For expedited and full board research, amendments are required when you wish to make planned changes to your study.
 Amendments must be submitted and approved by the IRB prior to the implementation of any changes.
 Exempt studies have some flexibility regarding when amendment are required when making certain changes.
-You can learn more about when exempt studies require amendments by reading your electronic exempt approval letter, or by reading Written Policy and Procedure (WPP) X-1, section 2.1.
+You can learn more about when exempt studies require amendments by reading your electronic exempt approval letter.
 Examples of changes that require amendment even for exempt studies include changing the PI, adding a new recruitment method, expanding or modifying the study population to include new groups, and any changes that impact the risk level of the study, or impact the exempt status or categories.

 Making Personnel Changes